Restaurant: Tasty Noodle House

 Fish Fillet & Beef w/ Spicy Sauce.
 This is a Szechuan dish, but it’s not really a Szechuan place.
 There was plenty of garlic, but not much mala.
 The chili oil was too one note for my taste, it should have been fried with aromatics.
 So this dish turned out to be like a 6/10 for it’s type (which is a very typical Szechuan type).
 They actually have a better one across the street at Popcorn Chicken (and that one isn’t that great either).
 But as I said, this isn’t a Szechuan restaurant and you can bet the chef isn’t central Chinese (but more likely from Shanghai or Taiwan).

-Spicy Beef with Tofu (3/16/18).
+Spicy Beef with Tofu (3/16/18 and 2/12/20).
 Slightly spicy variant on the brown sauce.
 Nice texture with the firm bean curd.
 A touch salty.

-Overall, and I’ll have to be back for more dishes, I’m glad to have so many real Chinese dishes move to the westside.
+Overall, I’m glad to have so many real Chinese dishes move to the westside.
 This is a cafe style restaurant, like Northern Cafe, and as such has more casual cooking at a lower level than a big menu more “dinner” restaurant like Beijing Tasty House.
 But it’s very welcome because it gives yet another great option to an already awesome area.
+It’s slightly Shanghai in style but with a lot of Beijing type and lightweight Szechuan dishes in the way that’s very popular in China now.